MystiCon: Past events

 In 2016, the event was held from February 26 through February 29.
 George R.R.
 Martin was the media and author guest of honor.
 The convention booked the author for the event four years earlier, when the popularity of HBO's adaptation of his work, Game of Thrones, was just beginning.
 J.P.
 Targete was the artist guest of honor, John Watts was the gaming guest of honor, Linda Shuping Smith was the fan guest of honor, and Bella Morte returned yet again as the musical guest of honor.

 MystiCon 2017 was held from February 2426, 2017.
 Actress Sherilyn Fenn was a guest of honor, as were the actors Tony Todd and Jason Carter, author David Weber, and musicians Bella Morte.

 The following year, the event was held from February 2325, 2018.
 Prominent guests included actors Clare Kramer and Zach Callison as well as the author Joe Lansdale.

 MystiCon 2019 was held from February 2224, 2019, at the Tanglewood Holiday Inn in Roanoke.
 Guests that year included media guest of honor Robert Picardo, author guest of honor Jody Lynn Nye, and artist guest of honor Ruth Sanderson.
-The tenth and, as of 2022, last convention was held from February 28March 1, 2020.
+The tenth convention was held from February 28March 1, 2020.
 That year's guests included actor Zack Ward and author Larry Niven.

-Despite the convention being held in 2020, ongoing concerns about the COVID-19 pandemic forced the organizers to cancel both the 2021 and 2022 events.
+Despite the convention being held in 2020, ongoing concerns about the COVID-19 pandemic forced the organizers to cancel the 2021 and 2022 events.
+The event was also cancelled in 2023, 2024, and 2025.

+In 2026, MystiCon returned to the Tanglewood Holiday Inn in Roanoke.
+The event was held from January 23-25.